Dave Strader: Local work

 Strader's professional broadcasting career began as the radio announcer and public relations director for the Adirondack Red Wings of the AHL from 1979 to 1985.
 A two-time New York State Broadcasters Association honoree, Strader was named the AHL's top public relations professional in 1984.

 In 1985, the NHL's Detroit Red Wings called Strader up from the farm club, and he took over the play-by-play duties, calling TV games on both WKBD and PASS Sports alongside Mickey Redmond until 1996.
 Strader called games for the Florida Panthers for the 2005–06 and 2006–07 seasons when not calling games for NBC or Versus.
 Strader was hired by the Phoenix Coyotes on July 2, 2007.
-He was reunited with his former ESPN and ABC partner, Darren Pang, for Coyotes broadcasts for two seasons.
-With no television contract in place for Coyotes games, Pang left in 2009 to join the Blues.
-Strader was joined in the broadcast booth by former NHL player Tyson Nash.
+He was reunited with his former ESPN/ABC partner, Darren Pang, for Coyotes broadcasts for two seasons.
+With no television contract in place for Coyotes games, Pang left in 2009 to join the St. Louis Blues, and Tyson Nash joined him in the broadcast booth.

 In July 2011, Strader left his position with the Coyotes to accept a full-time job with NBC/Versus.
 He joined the NHL Dallas Stars as their TV play-by-play voice at the start of the 2015-2016 NHL season.

 In June 2016, Strader was diagnosed with cholangiocarcinoma, a fairly rare and aggressive form of cancer of the bile duct.
-During a break in his treatment, he returned to the broadcast booth on February 18, 2017, a 4-3 overtime home win against the Tampa Bay Lightning.
+During a break in his treatment, he returned to the broadcast booth on February 18, 2017, the first of the five-game Dallas home stand, a 4-3 overtime home win against the Tampa Bay Lightning.
 After the game, the Stars saluted Strader at center ice.

-Strader broadcast all five games of that Dallas home stand including one on NBC.
+In all, he broadcast all five games of that Dallas home stand including one on NBC on February 26, 2017.
 In April 2017, he also broadcast games in the first round Stanley Cup playoff series between the Washington Capitals and Toronto Maple Leafs on NBC networks.